-Here you can find many sorts of practical information that can come in handy when planing your journey in Iceland and booking your tours.
+Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

 Tinna Nature Adventure offers you to experience East Iceland privately or in small groups, led by highly qualified guides who know the land as the back of their hand and are storytellers at heart.
 We focus on slow travel and a meaningful way to connect with your destination.

 We only travel in small groups and in all our tours the focus is few people and personal service.

 Super Jeeps with maximum 6 people

 We travel by super jeeps, bikes and/or walking.

 All clients must be wearing good shoes for walking in rough nature.

 For super jeep tours in summer we recommend dressing according to weather.
 Remember that Icelandic weather can change suddenly so warm and waterproof clothing is good to keep at hand.